 The taper of a potentiometer is normally indicated with a letter.
 The following table lists the coding used for potentiometer taper.
 Different standards uses the same letters which can be confusing.
 It is always a good idea to double check the taper by measurement.

 The resolution of a potentiometer is the the smallest possible change in resistance ratio.
 Wirewound resistors often have a lower resolution because the wire turns introduce discrete steps in resistance.
 Conductive plastic potmeters have the best resolution.
 The resolution can be influenced by the wiper configuration, a wiper consisting of several spread contact points increases the potentiometer resolution.

 At the start and end of travel, the resistive track of a potentiometer is connected to low resistance metal parts which connect the resistive element to the end terminals.
 The change in resistance when the wiper enters or exits the resistive track is known as the hop-on and hop-off resistance.

-Potentiometers are used in a very wide range of industries and applications, it would be difficult to list all applications here.
+Potentiometers are used in a very wide range of industries and applications.
+It would be difficult to list all of the applications here.
 It can be used as a control input, position measurement or calibration component and much more.